 Families can make do with the smaller tents above—what about friends?
 You’re not as close and need more tent space to sprawl out, or bring partners into the mix.
 This spacious, great peak height 9 person tent does the job.

 The two rooms can work as separate bedrooms, although one is marketed as more of a living room.
-The large mesh doors and enormous windows let light in and allow liveability.
+The large mesh zippered doors and enormous windows let light in and allow livability.

 However, the tent’s 9 person capacity includes that living area.
 Perhaps it could work as a living and sleeping space?
 If there are fewer people on your trip, both tent spaces fit an air mattress for a more glamorous trip.

 The instant cabin tent is easy to set up—with CORE claiming it only takes 60 seconds.
 For those friend and family camping trips with a long drive to your destination, nothing is better than an instant cabin tent that’s easy to set up within minutes of arriving.